Joe Francis: Blackmailed

-In 2004, Riley Perez (also known as Darnell Riley) broke into Francis' home where he filmed a humiliating blackmail video and arranged for payment so that the video did not go viral.
+In 2004, Riley Perez (also known as Darnell Riley-Perez) broke into Francis's home where he filmed a humiliating blackmail video and arranged for payment so that the video did not go viral.
 Held at gunpoint, Francis was forced to disrobe on camera, and made to lie on the floor with his hands tied behind his back.
 Riley has since published a book in which he claimed that he was asked to do so by mafia criminals, stating “I was asked to rough him up," and “I worked with guys [who], if they told you to do something, you don’t [didn't] ask questions."
-To further intimidate him, a sex toy resembling a penis was placed near Francis' head during the filming of the video; both parties have claimed that no sexual activity or assault occurred during the incident, with the toy apparently being used as a humiliation tactic.
+To further intimidate him, a sex toy resembling a penis was placed near Francis's head during the filming of the video; both parties have claimed that no sexual activity or assault occurred during the incident, with the toy apparently being used as a humiliation tactic.